CooperUnion/buildingenergymodeling_workshops/arch134b_workshops/docs/03_1_simulation_p1.md

 <br/><br/>

 ## Room Energy Result
 Note the several outputs of the "HB Model to OSM" component.
 We will use the sql output the most in future modules.
 Think of this as the main simulation data.
 There is a ton of data contained here.
-We will route this vast data to other components to preform operations on and visualize specific parts of the data.
+We will route this vast data to other components (HB Read Face Result, HB Read Room Energy Result) to preform operations on and visualize specific parts of the data.

 ```{image} ../_static/sim1/sim1_3.png
 :width: 100%